Martinez's clutch hit secures top wild card for Diamondbacks

 PHOENIX (AP) — Of course it was J.D.
 Martinez who got the hit that secured home-field advantage in the wild-card game for the Arizona Diamondbacks.

-He's been getting big hit after big hit ever since coming over from Detroit before the July 31 trade deadline.
+He's been getting big hit after big hit ever since coming over from Detroit before Major League Baseball's July 31 trade deadline.

 But, as he pointed out, the quest for a championship is only just beginning for the Diamondbacks.